bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

     request.send();
 }
 ```
 The event `onreadystatechange` is triggered when the state of the request changes.
 We assign a function to this event, which will be called when it occurs.
-We check if the state has changed to `4 = DONE`, and if it has we want to do something: we want to call a callback function!
+If the state has changed to `4 = DONE`, we want to do something: we want to call a callback function!

 So let's create a callback function, to decide what happens when we have fetched our gift.
 Our instructions were to add it to Santa's bag of gifts, so we'll do that.
 While we're at it, let's include a check to see if we actually got the gift: